yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 As a second use case, we consider the delegation of credentials in the STIR ecosystem  {{?I-D.ietf-stir-cert-delegation}}.

-In the STIR "delegated" mode, a service provider SP2 - the NDC - needt to sign PASSPorT’s {{?RFC8225}} for telephone numbers (e.g., TN=+123) belonging to another service provider, SP1 - the IdO.
+In the STIR "delegated" mode, a service provider SP2 - the NDC - needs to sign PASSPorT’s {{?RFC8225}} for telephone numbers (e.g., TN=+123) belonging to another service provider, SP1 - the IdO.
 In order to do that, SP2 needs a STIR certificate, and private key, that includes TN=+123 in the TNAuthList